 LINCOLN, NEB. – The Nebraska Farm Bureau Foundation selected two recipients for the FFA Advisor of the Year award.
-Jenny Kocian from David City High School and David Rocker from Franklin Public Schools were honored at the Nebraska FFA State Convention on Thursday, April 4, in Lincoln.
+Gary Maresh from Central City High School and Dan Mowinkel from Logan View High School in Hooper were honored during a Facebook LIVE ceremony on the Nebraska Farm Bureau Foundation’s Facebook page on Thursday, April 2.
 The winning advisors received a plaque and a $1,000 donation to their FFA chapter.

 “We had a number of exceptional nominations this year.
 All of the FFA advisors nominated make a positive difference every day,” Schafer said.
 “They invest in the students who are the future of our great state, and we are proud to celebrate their service.”

 The mission of the Nebraska Farm Bureau Foundation is to engage youth, educators, and the general public to promote an understanding of the vital importance of agriculture in the lives of all Nebraskans.
 The Nebraska Farm Bureau Foundation is a 501(c)(3) nonprofit.
 For more information about the Nebraska Farm Bureau Foundation, visit www.nefbfoundation.org.